 After a meal full, go for a light stroll along Las Ramblas towards Port Vell.

 The port can be traced back to the 4th century BC, originally occupied by Iberian natives.
-The area has been growth, decline and improvements over the centuries and today it is part of the city of Barcelona itself.
+The area has been growing, it faced decline and now with improvements over the centuries, today it is part of the city of Barcelona itself.

 Monument of Christopher Columbus